Time-space Trade-offs in Population Protocols for the Majority Problem: Model Notation

 \section{Model \& Notation}

-Population protocols are a computational model for a distributed system consisting of $n$ agents, in the following referred to as \emph{nodes}.
-Nodes are assumed to be identical, finite-state machines.
+Population protocols are a computational model for a distributed system consisting of $n$ agents, in the following also referred to as \emph{nodes}.
+Nodes are assumed to be identical finite-state machines\footnote{ For our uniform protocol, \cref{sec:uniform-population-protocols} introduces a generalized model where agents are Turing machines. }.
 In each time step, an ordered pair of nodes $(u, v)$ is chosen independently and uniformly at random.
 Node $u$ is called the \emph{initiator} and node $v$ is called the \emph{responder}.
 Let $s_u$ be the state of $u$ and $s_v$ be the state of $v$ at the beginning of such an \emph{interaction}.
 Both nodes observe each other's state and update themselves according to a fixed, deterministic transition function of the form $(s_u, s_v) \mapsto (s_u', s_v')$.
 At any time, the global state of the system can be fully described by a function $c$ that maps each node to its current state.
-Such a function $c$ is called \emph{configuration}.
+This function $c$ is called the \emph{configuration} of the system at that time.

-Depending on the considered problem, nodes try to reach and stay in a set of \emph{target configurations}.
-In general, it is \emph{not} required that any node is aware that a target configuration has been reached.
-We specify the target configuration via an \emph{output function} of the form $s \mapsto o$ that maps a state $s$ to a (problem specific) output value $o$.
-We are interested in population protocols for the following problems: \begin{description}\itemsep0pt
+Nodes try to reach and stay in a set of \emph{target configurations}, whose definition depends on the considered problem.
+It is \emph{not} required, indeed not possible in this model, that nodes realize when a target configuration has been reached.
+Target configurations are specified via an \emph{output function} of the form $s \mapsto o$ that maps a state $s$ to a (problem specific) output value $o$.